-Until the invention of the achromatic doublet in the mid 1700s, images produced by telescope lenses would always suffer from the distorting effects of chromatic and spherical aberration.
+Until the invention of the achromatic doublet in the mid-1700s, images produced by telescope lenses would always suffer from the distorting effects of chromatic and spherical aberration.
 These could be reduced by using lenses which were less curved.
-Such lenses however had longer focal lengths and necessitating the use of long telescope tubes, which were usually supported by hanging them from a mast.
+Such lenses however had longer focal lengths and necessitating the use of long telescope tubes.
+Above a certain length, such tubes were usually supported by hanging them from a mast.

 Until its closure in 1998, The RGO had responsibility for a number of telescopes which were funded for use by the whole of the British astronomical community.